France–Suriname relations: History

 Suriname became an independent country on 25 November 1975.
 The initial relationship between Suriname and France was cautious.
 An embassy in Paramaribo was opened in 1976, however France wanted to negotiate the border dispute.
 In June 1979, Suriname was offered US$100 million in aid, if a quick resolution to the dispute was reached.
 In October 1979, the Arron government announced its willingness to relinquish the claim, however the deal was strongly opposed and not ratified.

 On 25 February 1980, Desi Bouterse committed a coup d'état.
 This resulted in the Surinamese Interior War which started in 1986 in Marowijne District near the border with French Guiana.
 About 10,000 refugees settled in French Guiana, and were housed in Acarouany, Charvein and other camps.
 France remained neutral during the conflict, and started negotiations with the Suriname National Army and the Jungle Commando which cumulated in the signing of the Kourou Accords on 21 July 1989.
 The accords, however, were sabotaged by the army, and the final peace accords were ratified in August 1992.

 In December 1991, the borders between the countries officially reopened.
 In 1975, Suriname and French Guiana were economically comparable, however by 2000, there was a large difference in economic power, which resulted in a continuing migration into French Guiana.
 In 2009, immigrants from Suriname constituted 9.6% of the population of French Guiana.
 The border town of Saint-Laurent-du-Maroni has grown from 5,055 in 1974 to 45,576 in 2018, and the main language spoken in Saint-Laurent is Sranan Tongo.
 In 2011, Suriname opened a large embassy in Paris to signify France's importance to Suriname, however in 2017, the building was put up for sale.

 In 2020, the COVID-19 pandemic resulted in close cooperation between Suriname and France.
 The border is now jointly patrolled by both governments, a joint police post has been established, and there is extensive cooperation.

 As of 2021, the territorial dispute remains unsolved.

 Aluku

 The Aluku people are maroons who escaped from Dutch plantations in Suriname.
 In the late 18th century, the Dutch colonists in alliance with the Ndyuka people declared war on the tribe, and chased them into French Guiana.
-On 25 May 1891, the Aluku choose French citizenship.
+On 25 May 1891, the Aluku chose French citizenship.
 In 2018, the population was estimated at 9,800 people in French Guiana.